 - Plan to have fun and remember to bring a camera.
 This seems like a no-brainer to me, but as a kid, I’ve gone fishing with adults who took it very seriously.
 This is not your fishing day.
 This is the day to help you secure fishing buddy when your children are older.

 - Choose fishing spots with a high likelihood of success.
 (Learn where, when, and how the fish bite). everal years ago, we had amazingly good luck off the pier at Roseville’s Central Park.
 Every time my daughter dropped her Pink Princess fishing pole into the water, she brought up a Sunny.
 I don’t know if that is normal, but that is where I would personally start.

 - Use live bait to increase the chance of catching a fish.
 (Live bait is more interesting to kids, too.)
 I’m not sure if I agree with the part in parenthesis.
 My kids don’t particularly like handling worms and neither do I. If you are going to deal with live bait (and plan to keep your fish for that matter), bring someone who is not squeamish.

 - Pick a place that is comfortable, safe, and easy to get to—public fishing piers are a great place to start.
 (Find a fishing pier ).
 If its windy, public fishing piers can be a little nerve wracking with preschoolers and toddlers.
 You may want to put them in life-jackets.

 - Bring snacks!
-That’s just good advice for parenting.
+That’s just good general parenting advice.
 Always bring snacks.